jpritikin/coach/content/docs/services/groups.md

 # Groups

-I facilitate online Healing Circles of 4-6 people.
+I facilitate Healing Circles of 4-6 people.
-Groups meet for 90 min sessions every week.[^in-person] To convene a group, there has to be a coincidence of wants: a mutually acceptable meeting time slot and theme.
+Groups meet weekly in 90 min sessions.
+To convene a group, there has to be a coincidence of wants: a mutually acceptable meeting time slot and theme.
 If one of the themes listed below appeals to you,